mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 .
 First, coexpression modules are inferred using a regression per-target approach (GRNBoost2).
 Next, the indirect targets are pruned from these modules using cis- regulatory motif discovery (cisTarget).
 Lastly, the activity of these regulons is quantified via an enrichment score for the regulon’s target genes (AUCell).

-the SCENIC pipeline consists of three steps.
+t**he SCENIC pipeline consists of three steps.
 First, candidate regulatory modules are inferred from coexpression patterns between genes (Steps 5 and 6).
 Next, coexpression modules are refined by the elimination of indirect targets using TF motif information (Step 6).
-Finally, the activity of these discovered regulons is measured in each individual cell and used for clustering (Steps 7 and 8; Fig. 1)
+Finally, the activity of these discovered regulons is measured in each individual cell and used for clustering (**Steps 7 and 8; Fig. 1)

 <u>Network inference</u> (Step 5) In a first step, given a predefined list of TFs, regulatory interactions between these factors and putative target genes are inferred via regression-based network inference10 from the expression or count matrix.
 More specifically, for every expressed gene, a regression model is built that predicts the expression of this gene across cells (the response) from the expression of these predefined TFs (the independent variables or regressors).
 A regulatory interaction between gene and TF is inferred by assessing the importance of these factors in the regression model